 The best way to get to Florence will depend largely on your itinerary in Italy and where you are coming from.
 If you are visiting from outside the country and are planning on just seeing Florence, I would recommend flying into Aeroporto di Firenze-Peretola (FLR), which is the international airport in Florence.
 It is a large airport, so there are plenty of airlines that offer flights to the city.

 If you are planning on seeing other cities while in Italy, you might consider looking at flying into another airport inside the country.
 Whether you decide to fly into Florence or another location will depend a lot on what type of airfare deals you are able to find and what your itinerary in Italy looks like.
 No matter which airport you decide to fly into and out of, the rail system in Italy is spectacular, so the travel from one city to another is typically quite easy.
 In order to help you start to put together your travel plans, I have included a map in my Florence Italy visitor guide below for you to review.
 This map outlines some of the cities with major airports in Italy and the typical travel time by trail from these cities to Florence.

 Best Time to Visit

 One of the most important decisions you will need to make when planning your trip to Florence is what time of year you would like to visit.
 Factors such as the average temperature, amount of rain, and the number of other tourists in the city are all factors that will influence when you decide to plan your trip.
-To aid you in making the right decision for your trip, I have included some important information for you to review below.
+To aid you in making the right decision for your trip, I have included some important information for you to review in my Florence Italy visitor guide below.
 In addition to the summary of the different tourism seasons, I also outline the average temperature and precipitation you can expect in Florence throughout the year.